DD National: 2020 to present

-Due to COVID-19, when all other TV Channels were stopped shooting for fresh episodes of their serials, Doordarshan decided to re-telecast its blockbuster drama programming from the 1980s and 1990s.
+Due to COVID-19, when all other TV channels were stopped shooting for fresh episodes of their serials, Doordarshan decided to re-telecast its blockbuster drama programming from the 1980s and 1990s.
 DD National telecast repeats of Ramanand Sagar's Ramayan, Luv Kush, Shri Krishna, Mukesh Khanna's Shaktimaan, Shrimaan Shrimati, Shahrukh Khan's Circus, Byomkesh Bakshi, Chanakya, Dekh Bhai Dekh, The Jungle Book and many more.
-At the same time its sister channel DD Bharati telecast BR Chopra's Mahabharat, Sai Baba, Alif Laila, BR Chopra's Vishnu Puran and many more hit series.
+At the same time its sister channel DD Bharati telecast BR Chopra's Mahabharat, Sai Baba, Alif Laila, and B. R. Chopra's Vishnu Puran among many more hit series.

 This move turned out to be a Magic Lamp for the Doordarshan network, as the rerun broadcasts for these drama productions broke all TRP records.
-First episode of Ramayana gained highest TRP since 2015 for all Hindi TV Channels of All categories.
-DD National instantly became #1st in TRP chart and with its shows Ramayana and Shaktimaan were on #1st and #5th in Ratings.
-Note that, since 2010's DD National was out of top 10 in Hindi GEC Ratings.
+First episode of Ramayana gained the highest TRP rantings since 2015 for all Hindi TV channels of all categories.
+DD National instantly became 1st in the TRP chart and with its shows Ramayana and Shaktimaan were ranked #1st and #5th, respectively in ratings.
+Note that, since the 2010s DD National was out of top 10 in Hindi GEC ratings.

-After Ramayana, Uttar Ramayan and Shri Krishna too enjoyed #1 Rank in BARC TRP Charts.
+After the end of Ramayan's broadcast, Uttar Ramayan and Shri Krishna too enjoyed the first rank in the BARC's TRP charts.

-Its sister channel DD Bharati, which was even not in notice since its inception in 2000, became 5th most-watched TV Channel in TRP Charts, with Mahabharata became #2 on TRP Charts.
+Its sister channel DD Bharati, which was even not in notice since its inception in 2000, became the 5th most-watched TV channel in TRP charts, with Mahabharat ranked second in TRP charts.

-Following the success of the reruns, DD National finally regained its status as the country's number 1 station.
-Bolstered by high ratings of the programming repeats Doordarshan launched DD Retro on 13 April 2020, with its library mainly composed of many of Doordarshan's legendary drama series.
+Following the success of the reruns, DD National finally regained its status as the country's number 1 television station.
+Bolstered by high ratings of the programming repeats, Doordarshan launched DD Retro on 13 April 2020, with its library mainly composed of many of Doordarshan's legendary drama series.

 Shortly after Prasar Bharati changed its logo, the broadcaster announced the rebranding of DD National, including its logo, which would be in effect from 15 August 2022, coinciding with the celebrations of Indian Independence day and in celebration of 40 years of nationwide broadcasts.
 The new logo made its debut on 14 August, one day before the holiday.